aisha-glblcd/material/intro-to-linux/PITCHME.md

     * Process scheduling, memory, device and file management, security)
 * What are other famous open source operating systems?
 * Do they use an OS?
+---

+## What is Linux ?
 Every Linux-based OS involves the `Linux Kernel`.

-That's the main component of the Linux operating system, communicates between a computer's hardware and its processes.
+That's the main component of the Linux operating system, it communicates between a computer's hardware and its processes.

+Note"
 A nice analogy to explain the role of the kernel:

 ```